rnevius/wordpress-menu-item-visibility-by-user-role/README.md

 # Menu Item Visibility Control

-A simple plugin to allow WordPress Admin users to hide individual menu items for certain user roles.
+A simple plugin to allow WordPress Admin users to limit the visibility of individual menu items to specific user roles.